captainchicken2023/Predicting-Flight-Delays/README.md

 Delays result in a wide-range of negative effects for carriers, passengers, and beyond.
 Is it possible to predict if a flight will be delayed?

-To find out, I obtained my dataset from the Bureau of Transport Statistics and evaluated domestic flight records from September 2022 - August 2023.
+To find out more, I obtained a dataset from the Bureau of Transport Statistics and evaluated domestic flight records from September 2022 - August 2023.

 ## Data Processing